PlayableLab FAQs

 - Each AI turn consumes AI-Credits from your balance (see "AI-Credits & Packs" below).

-Can I edit what AI-Lab generates?
+Can I edit what PlayAI generates?

 What happens to my chat history if I refresh?